devimccallion/to-use/README.md

   <div align="justify">
 <p> <!-- you're safe to end anything beyond this --> My DNI does not apply for who follows me or who I follow on here.
 I am a spam follower, and as far as that goes, I don't care.
 Do as you wish, I won't stop you.
 But, please do not talk to me in game if any of the following apply to you.
-Do not interact if you are a darkshipper, an ex-friend or associate of one, "willogenic" or "endogenic" system, or under fourteen.
+Do not interact if you are a darkshipper, an ex-friend or associate of one, "willogenic" or "endogenic" system, under fourteen, or are a Forsaken fan.
 Also, do not interact with me if you are using a Bro Strider or Jade Harley skin.
 Before you ask why, I am aware it's an odd request and I will not elaborate on it.
 Thank you for reading, good day. <!-- you're safe to end anything before this --> <br> </p>
     <!-- Replace the 'text' with info about people you do not want interacting  -->
   </div>
     <div align="center">